TechMagister/cracker/README.md

 ]
 ```

+TODO : Integration with IDEs ( emacs first :) )

 ## Development

 - [x] Allow to search using starts_with?
 - [x] Add line number to the result
 - [x] Replate type by a string
+- [x] Daemonize
-- [ ] Daemonize
+- [ ] Append new source path for completion ( project path for instance )
-- [ ] Give a file, line number and character number to complete with the context ?
+- [ ] Give a file path to the server, line number and character number to complete with the context ?

 ## Contributing